 Recall by Proposition \ref{prop:series_con} that the series combination of two systems with constitutive equations $f_1V_1=f_2I_1$ and $f_3V_2=f_4I_2$ yields constitutive equation:

 Therefore, the largest power of either side of the constitutive equation is $n+m=k$.
 By duality, we also have the result when $\mathcal{M}$ is a parallel combination. \end{proof}

-\begin{prop} In an LCR system, the largest degrees on either side of the constitutive equation must be within one of each other.
-Similarly, the smallest degrees on either side of the constitutive equation must be within one of each other. \end{prop}
+\begin{prop} In an LCR system, the largest orders on either side of the constitutive equation must be within one of each other.
+Similarly, the smallest orders on either side of the constitutive equation must be within one of each other. \end{prop}

 \begin{proof} We prove the proposition using induction on the number of base elements in the system.
-As the base case, note that in both the inductor, and the capactor base element, the difference in the largest power between the two sides of the constitutive equation is one.
+As the base case, note that in both the inductor, and the capacitor base element, the difference in the largest power between the two sides of the constitutive equation is one.
 Similarly, since the smallest power is the largest power, that difference is also one.
-In the case of a single resistor, both sides have a single element of degree zero.
+In the case of a single resistor, both sides have a single element of order zero.

 Suppose then that the statement of the proposition is true for LCR systems with less than $k$ base elements.
 Then suppose that $M$ is an LCR system with $k$ elements which is generated by, without loss of generality, a series combination of two strictly smaller (in terms of number of base elements) systems $N_1$ and $N_2$.
 Suppose that $N_1$ and $N_2$ have respective constitutive equations $f_1V_1=f_2I_1$ and $f_3V_2=f_4I_2$ where each $f_i$ is defined just as in Equation \ref{eq:fourfs}.